lisp-mirror/lqml/examples/cl-repl/cpp/readme.md

 It also shows how to extend non `QObject` classes with a `QObject`, in order to store their pointer values in a `QVariant`.

-If we need to return a `QObject` value (not a pointer or primitive value) to Lisp, it's simply created on the heap, calling `deleteLater()` on it, which should be sufficient in most cases.
+If we need to return a non `QObject` value to Lisp (not a pointer or primitive value, but a class like `TextBlock` in this example, that is a `QTextBlock` extended with a `QObject`), a new instance is created on the heap, calling `deleteLater()` on it, which should be sufficient in most cases.